DarkKronicle/AdvancedChatCore/README.md

 ## About AdvancedChat Modules

 AdvancedChat Modules splits the features of [AdvancedChat](https://www.curseforge.com/minecraft/mc-mods/advancedchat/) into several different mods, all of which depend on AdvancedChatCore.
 This simplifies development, and also allows for the user to pick-and-choose what features of AdvancedChat they want or don't want.
 The main AdvancedChat mod will eventually serve as a bundle of all AdvancedChat modules.
+[Full list](https://github.com/DarkKronicle/AdvancedChatCore/wiki/Modules-List)

 ## Developers